 In cancer, the IDO pathway regulates immune response by suppressing T-cell activation, which enables local tumors to avoid immune response.
-The IDO pathway is expressed in many cancers, both within tumor cells as a direct defense against T-cell attack, and also within antigen presenting cells in tumor-draining lymph nodes, whereby this pathway promotes peripheral tolerance to tumor associated antigens, or TAAs.
+The IDO pathway is expressed in many cancers, both within tumor cells as a direct defense against T-cell attack, and also within antigen presenting cells in tumordraining lymph nodes, whereby this pathway promotes peripheral tolerance to tumor associated antigens, or TAAs.
 When hijacked by developing cancers in this manner, the IDO pathway may facilitate the survival, growth, invasion and metastasis of malignant cells whose expression of TAAs might otherwise be recognized and attacked by the immune system.

 The IDO pathway refers to a series of reactions initiated by IDO that result in the reduction of the amino acid tryptophan in the local tumor environment.
 We believe the local presence of tryptophan in adequate concentrations promotes antitumor T-cells, and the local reduction of tryptophan combined with the presence of the break-down product of tryptophan metabolism, kynurenine, is understood to suppress the activation of T-cells.
-Navoximod inhibits the IDO enzyme directly and thereby prevents the metabolism of tryptophan into kynurenine.
-We believe that indoximod has a different mechanism of action and acts in part directly on T-cells bypassing the effects of IDO activity.
+Direct enzymatic inhibitors such as navoximod and peer molecules of other companies inhibit the IDO enzyme directly and thereby prevents the metabolism of tryptophan into kynurenine.
+We believe that indoximod has a different mechanism of action from such direct enzymatic inhibitors and acts in part directly on T-cells bypassing the effects of IDO activity.
 Indoximod may also "mimic" tryptophan and signal the activation of antitumor T-cells in a local microenvironment where IDO is active.
-Indoximod is generally understood to alter this state of immune suppression, returning the immune system to a more active state.
-We are continuing to investigate the mechanism of action of indoximod.
+Indoximod is therefore understood to return the immune system to a more active state.

 While traditional chemotherapy places substantial stress on tumor-induced immune tolerance, this effect often dissipates following the end of chemotherapy treatment.
 Cytotoxic chemotherapy appears to mitigate immune tolerance in several ways: (1) dying tumor cells release waves of TAAs for processing and presentation, (2) many chemotherapeutic regimens induce a period of transient lymphopenia and homeostatic recovery during which T-cells may become more susceptible to breaking tolerance, and (3) certain regimens can transiently deplete or inactivate tumor-protective T-regulatory cells.
-However, most chemotherapeutic agents do not appear to trigger a protective immune response against established tumors, as many tumors rapidly reestablish tolerance following each cycle of chemotherapy.
+However, most chemotherapeutic agents do not appear to trigger a protective immune response against established tumors, as many tumors rapidly re-establish tolerance following each cycle of chemotherapy.
 We believe a potential portion of this mechanism underlying these phenomena is IDO expression by APCs in tumor-draining lymph nodes, which triggers an immunosuppression and immune tolerance to cancer.
 Preclinical and, increasingly, clinical data suggest that IDO pathway inhibitors may enhance the anti-tumor effects of other immunotherapies, chemotherapies and radiation, when used in combination.

-The ability to eliminate the protective IDO mechanism by administering IDO pathway inhibitor drugs, such as navoximod or indoximod, may provide a therapeutic window in which to break tolerance in some tumors and reverse the inhibition of immune cells.
+The ability to eliminate the protective IDO mechanism by administering IDO pathway inhibitor drugs may provide a therapeutic window in which to break tolerance in some tumors and reverse the inhibition of immune cells.